 You will usually need to complete a registration form, which you can print at home or collect from the GP practice you'd like to register with.
 There will usually be a receptionist who will explain what you need to do.
 The form will ask you for your personal details (such as your name, date of birth and address).
 This is so that the practice can register you as a patient, and so that they can retrieve your medical information.
 If you are from the UK, it is helpful if you are able to provide your NHS number.

 International students will need to show their offer letter or enrolment letter to prove they are a student or obtain a proof of enrolment letter.
 The latest information on how to access letters can be found on StudentHelp.
+You will also need to pay a surcharge upfront to be able to access NHS services, you can find out how much surcharge you will need to pay here.

 However, because of the current pandemic, local practices are strongly advising that new student registrations should be completed using an online registration form.
 Please go to the website of your chosen GP practice for further details about the registration process this year and to access the form.
 Please complete the form as thoroughly as you can.